hithereiamaliff/mcp-datagovmy/TOOLS.md

 #### `search_transit_stops_by_location`

 Search for transit stops near a named location.
-This tool geocodes the location name to coordinates, then finds nearby stops with optional real-time arrival information.
+This tool geocodes the location name to coordinates using the multi-provider geocoding system (Google Maps, GrabMaps, or Nominatim), then finds nearby stops with optional real-time arrival information.
+For Malaysian locations, GrabMaps is preferred when available as it's optimized for Southeast Asian locations.

 ```json
 {